orohellec/shipup-challenge/frontend/README.md

 # Shipup Frontend Challenge

-The technical test cosists of a coding test and a few follow-up questions.
+The technical test consists of a coding test and a few follow-up questions.

 Once complete please send a zip file containing two folders.
 One with all the code required to run you solution and the other with the answers to the questions as a PDF.